 Invoice factoring agreements (contracts) are the core of the relationship between a client and a factoring company.
 Factoring agreements typically include:

-Invoice factoring agreements will protect both the business and the factoring company.
+Invoice factoring agreements protect the business and the factoring company.
 As with any type of agreement, it will detail the responsibilities and actions of each party.
-Before entering into an agreement with a factoring company, it is important to understand the key elements the factoring agreement covers.
+Before entering into an agreement with a factoring company, it is important to understand the key elements of the factoring agreement.

 The term of the contract varies depending on your program.
 Contracts may be written for a month-to-month term, 12 months, or for multiple years.
-Many factoring companies offer monthly terms and these are very useful for businesses that want to avoid a long-term commitment.
+Many factoring companies offer monthly terms, which are useful when businesses that want to avoid a long-term commitment.

-Most agreements will include a volume commitment.
+Most agreements include a volume commitment.
 By committing to factor a specific volume of invoices, a company can receive the maximum advances and lowest rates to optimize their cash needs.
-When committing to a monthly volume, be sure about your work and invoicing volume, and bring up any seasonal ups and downs that your business experiences.
+When committing to a monthly volume, know your work and invoicing volume and bring up any seasonal ups and downs that your business experiences.

-In most cases, an invoice financing company, would advance you anywhere from 80 percent to 95 percent of the invoice amount.
+Most of the time invoice financing companies advance 80 percent to 95 percent of the invoice amount.
 The amount advanced is based on variables such as your customers’ creditworthiness, pay trends, and volume.
 It is important to understand when you will receive the advance.
 When reviewing the agreement with the factoring company representative, get clarity on how quickly your invoices are processed and when you will receive the advance in your bank account.